Robby-apt/Mental-Health-Treatment-Classification/README.md

     > Rebuilding the models and crossvalidating again
     > Hyper-parameter tuning

-The project is deployed using flask and can be found on (site)
+The project is deployed using flask and can be found on https://mental-health-in-tech-ml.herokuapp.com/

 Hope you enjoy :)